Artist Statement: About Segmentation Series

-Translucency plays a central role in shaping how the work is perceived.
 Rather than offering full transparency, the material diffuses light and limits direct access, allowing only partial visibility into the structure.
 What is seen is never complete; internal variation is present but cannot be fully grasped from a single viewpoint.
+Between full visibility and complete opacity, translucency describes a range of conditions—neither total knowledge nor total absence, but something in between.

-Translucency plays a central role in shaping how the work is perceived.
 Rather than offering full transparency, the material diffuses light and limits direct access, allowing only partial visibility into the structure.
 What is seen is never complete; internal variation is present but cannot be fully grasped from a single viewpoint.
+Between full visibility and complete opacity, translucency describes a range of conditions—neither total knowledge nor total absence, but something in between.

 "Jiyong Lee has balanced this skill with a rigorous conceptual development.
 To me, this is what makes his work superior."